 These updates will ensure that these facilities will be held to the same standards of health, safety, and sanitation that any other private citizen is held to.
 The requirement that all animals originate in Williamson or Travis County promotes the sale of municipal shelter animals, lowering local animal shelter populations.

 Backyard beekeeping has become increasingly prolific in Central Texas.
-Officials authored a new proposed ordinance with the assistance locally-owned Round Rock Honey that closely mirrors the City of Austin’s beekeeping ordinance.
-The proposed ordinance establishes guidelines for responsible beekeeping while giving Animal Control the ability to enforce City rules.
+The new ordinance, created with the assistance locally-owned Round Rock Honey, closely mirrors the City of Austin’s beekeeping ordinance and establishes guidelines for responsible beekeeping while giving Animal Control the ability to enforce City rules.

 Although trap, neuter and return programs have operated within Round Rock city limits for more than 10 years, no ordinances currently exist to regulate these programs to ensure they meet the original goals set by City Council at that time.
 The ordinance follows similar guidelines agreed upon between City Council and colony managers a decade ago, and focuses on giving all citizens the ability to participate in this important program while giving homeowners the freedom to protect their private property from cats in their neighborhood.

 It is now unlawful for any person to use a metal chain to tie or stake an animal.

 Outlines authority of Williamson County Regional Animal Shelter’s board of directors to set rules and regulations regarding the shelter.